 For hybrid and liquid motors, it is imperative that teams can facilitate oxidizer tank venting to prevent over-pressure situations.
-Teams will only be able to launch in specific time slots, so pressure relief measures must be implemented to account for rockets potentially sitting a long time in waiting on the launch rail.
-At no time oxidizer tanks must become safety liabilities.
+Teams will only be able to launch in specific time slots, so pressure relief measures shall be implemented to account for rockets potentially sitting a long time in waiting on the launch rail.
+At no time must oxidizer tanks become safety liabilities.

 2.6.5.
-PROPELLANT OFFLOADING AFTER LAUNCH ABORT
+Propellant Offloading After Launch Abort